 Frank inside her…

 That thought was like a bucket of cold water dumped over her head.
 Her eyes had been open already, but now she saw.
 No, they weren’t together in Frank’s apartment in Sausalito, looking through his huge windows at San Francisco across the bay.
-She was alone in a teeny storage unit in Brooklyn with no windows at all.
+She was alone in a tiny storage unit in Brooklyn with no windows at all.

-Karen whimpered feebly and started to sob as she looked down at herself then, insanely, started to laugh.
+Karen whimpered and started to sob as she looked down at herself then, insanely, started to laugh.

 She was sitting up.